Fitus/Zaloha.sh/DOCUMENTATION.md

 ------
 Unavoidable removals from &lt;backupDir&gt; (objects of conflicting types which occupy needed namespace).
-This must be the first step, because objects of conflicting types on &lt;backupDir&gt; would prevent synchronization (e.g. a file cannot overwrite a directory).
+This must be the first step, because objects of conflicting types in &lt;backupDir&gt; would prevent synchronization (e.g. a file cannot overwrite a directory).

 Unavoidable removals are prepared regardless of the <b>--noRemove</b> option.

 Exec2:
 ------
-Files and directories which exist only on &lt;sourceDir&gt; are copied to &lt;backupDir&gt;
+Files and directories which exist only in &lt;sourceDir&gt; are copied to &lt;backupDir&gt;
 (action codes <b>NEW</b> and <b>MKDIR</b>).

-Zaloha "updates" the file on &lt;backupDir&gt; (action code <b>UPDATE</b>) if the same file exists on both &lt;sourceDir&gt; and &lt;backupDir&gt; and the comparisons of file size and modification time indicate the necessity of this "update".
-If the file on &lt;backupDir&gt; is multiply linked (hardlinked), Zaloha removes (unlinks) it first, to prevent "updating" a multiply linked file, which could lead to follow-up effects (action code <b>unl.UP</b>).
+Zaloha "updates" the file in &lt;backupDir&gt; (action code <b>UPDATE</b>) if the same file exists in both &lt;sourceDir&gt; and &lt;backupDir&gt; and the comparisons of file size and modification time indicate the necessity of this "update".
+If the file in &lt;backupDir&gt; is multiply linked (hardlinked), Zaloha removes (unlinks) it first, to prevent "updating" a multiply linked file, which could lead to follow-up effects (action code <b>unl.UP</b>).
 This unlinking can be switched off via the